woitallm/data-science-micro-masters/wrangling_ds/README.txt

-setequal() will return T/F if the two sets are equal, regardless of order check setdiff() and union() and intersect() the above are for vectors by base, but apply to df w/ dplyr loaded
+setequal() will return T/F if the two sets are equal, regardless of order check setdiff() and union() and intersect() the above are for vectors by Rbase, but apply to df w/ dplyr loaded